-This Second Supplement has been approved by the AMF in France in its capacity as competent authority pursuant to the Prospectus Regulation.
-The AMF only approves this Second Supplement as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
-Such approval should not be considered as an endorsement of the Issuer or of the quality of the Notes which are the subject of this Base Prospectus.
-This Second Supplement constitutes a supplement to the Base Prospectus, and has been prepared for the purpose of Article 23 of the Prospectus Regulation.
+This Prospectus has been approved by the Autorité des marchés financiers (the "AMF") in France in its capacity as competent authority pursuant to the Prospectus Regulation.
+The AMF only approves this Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
+Such approval should not be considered as an endorsement of the Issuer and on the quality of the Notes that are the subject of this Prospectus.
+Investors should make their own assessment as to the suitability of investing in the Notes.